-- Mobile Design Having a high performance mobile website is mandatory in 2019 and beyond, and that’s not even a question.
-Ensure your mobile website is fast, visually appealing, and easily naviagable for users.
+- Mobile Design Having a high-performance mobile website is mandatory in 2019 and beyond, and that’s not even a question.
+Ensure your mobile website is fast, visually appealing, and easily navigable for users.

 - Responsive Design In today’s market, your website must display optimally across all devices, be it; mobile, tablet, or desktop.
-Responsive design ensure that your website displays properly on every kind of device.
+Responsive design ensures that your website displays properly on every kind of device.

 - WordPress Invest in a custom WordPress website that allows for simple content management and third party plugin support.
-Keep your website relevent with WordPress’s internal blog feature which keeps fresh content circulating on your page.
+Keep your website relevant to WordPress’s internal blog feature which keeps fresh content circulating on your page.

 Most heating and cooling contractors fail to generate success with their website because of the usage of HVAC websites templates.
 These free stock templates (or sometimes paid for $15-$50) prevent the pages from ranking well on Google search results.
 Some of the templates present fine, but their coding structure is not unique and therefore is not conducive to high rankings.
 Google prefers websites that are unique, not just in presentation but in code.
-HVAC Webmasters makes each of our websites custom.
-Elements of custom design include:
+HVAC Webmasters designs completely customized websites for every HVAC Contractor.
+Elements of our custom design include:

 - Engagement: Spark’s the user’s interest, rather than looking redundant

 - Optimization: Clean code for optimal Google rankings